-As required by the CAA Title VI Amendments of 1990, actions have been implemented to comply with the prohibition against intentionally releasing ozone-depleting substances (ODSs) during maintenance activities performed on refrigeration equipment.
-In addition, service requirements for refrigeration systems (including motor vehicle air conditioners), technician certification requirements, and labeling requirements have been implemented.
-ORNL has implemented a plan to phase out the use of all Class I
+As required by the CAA Title VI Amendments of 1990 and in accordance with 40 CFR Part 82, actions have been implemented to comply with the prohibition against intentionally releasing ozone-depleting substances (ODSs) during maintenance activities performed on refrigeration equipment.
+During 2017, EPA enacted major revisions to the Stratospheric Ozone rules to include the regulation of non-ODS substitutes as part of 40 CFR 82 Subpart F. These revisions are effective January 1, 2018, for disposal of small appliances and January 1, 2019, for the leak rate provisions for large appliances.
+Assessments were conducted in 2017 to identify necessary changes to the Stratospheric Ozone Protection compliance program and were being implemented to comply with the requirements of the new rule.
+Service requirements for refrigeration systems (including motor vehicle air conditioners), technician certification requirements, record-keeping requirements, and labeling requirements have already been implemented.